drozdovapb/TnodPleMat_RNAseq_git/README.md

 ## Readme

-This repository contains companion data for the *Triaenophorus nodulosus* transcriptome manuscript (...).
+This repository contains companion data for the *Triaenophorus nodulosus* transcriptome manuscript (Kochneva *et al.*, 2020 // Marine Genomics; https://www.sciencedirect.com/science/article/abs/pii/S1874778719301539).
 It is intended to provide code and raw data for reproducibility but not for use as a pipeline.
 However, you are free to reuse the code at your own risk.

 ## Folder structure